News

 • Dense evergreen forest canopy

-• Meandering streams and small waterfalls
+• Wandering streams and small waterfalls

 • Sunlit forest clearings